Protocol Buffers - Optionality & Defaults

 While we looked at various data types and how to use them.
-What happens if we do not specify the values while serialization?
-Google Protobuf 2 supported "required" and "optional" tag which helped in figuring out if the serialization/deserialization should fail if the required parsing logic is unavailable.
-But these tags are not available in the latest version.
+What happens if we do not specify the values while serialization? "proto2" version supported "required" and "optional" tag which helped in figuring out if the serialization/deserialization should fail if the required parsing logic is unavailable.
+But "required" tag is removed in the "proto3" version.
 The failing part needs to be handled by respective code.
+Now every attibute is optional and have default value.
+Thus use of "optional" is reduntant in "proto3" version onwards.

 Data Type Default value